Being Inactive Harms You More than You Think

 It also found that obesity increased to 35% in women from just 25% in 1988.
 The incidence of obesity among men also jumped to 35% from 20%.

 As you’ve already learned in this article, inactivity is linked to a plethora of health issues.
 High blood pressure, for one, may occur because of clogged and hardened arteries due to lack of exercise.
 High blood pressure or hypertension also increases one’s risks for heart disease, stroke, and kidney failure.

 Type 1 diabetes occurs when the body fails to produce insulin.
 Type 2 diabetes usually happens due to an inactive lifestyle.
 People who are hypertensive are also at risk for diabetes.

-There is a growing body of research that proves sedentary lifestyle can increase risks of different ailments.
-One study conducted by British scientists in 2010 showed that people who sit for extended periods have higher risk of disease compared to those who exercise.
+There is a growing body of research that proves a sedentary lifestyle can increase the risks of different ailments.
+One study conducted by British scientists in 2010 showed that people who sit for extended periods have a higher risk of disease compared to those who exercise.
 Another study conducted by Australian researchers linked every hour spent watching TV to an 18% increased risk of dying from cardiovascular issues.

 While these issues can seem daunting, think of this: when you become active, you will immediately start combating them.
 Take some time out for self-care and exercise for a better life!

 Disclosure: In the spirit of full disclosure, DIYactive.com may be compensated in exchange for featured placement of certain reviews or your clicking on links posted on this website.